-- Fuel leaks or vapour represent a danger of fire and explosion. - Leave the engine compartment ventilated for a long time before starting the engine.

-- Certain vessels are equipped with a retractable swimming ladder.
-The swimming ladder must be in position as soon as you are onboard. - Reduce speed in waves.
+- Leave the engine compartment ventilated for a long time before starting the engine.
+There may be danger of fire or explosion if direct or alternating current - systems are incorrectly used.
+Refer to chapter Electricity. - Some boats are equipped with a retractable ladder or removable.
+Make sure the ladder is in place and deployed as soon as you are on board. - Reduce speed in waves.